Shop Direct to rebrand to The Very Group

 -

-Online UK retailer Shop Direct has announced that it will be rebranding to The Very Group in order to bring its name and identity in line with its flagship consumer brand, Very
+Online UK retailer Shop Direct has announced that it will be rebranding to The Very Group in order to bring its name and identity in line with its flagship consumer brand, Very.co.uk.

 The new corporate identity, which the company said it will be unveiling later this year, will “support Shop Direct’s ambition to recruit hundreds of roles in data and technology, and at its new fulfilment centre in the East Midlands over the next two years by drawing on Very’s widespread brand awareness.”